Geonkick-Synthesizer/geonkick/doc/Documentation.md

    - Envelope path label, shows the current selected envelope type and category.
      For example, "L1/OSC1/AMPL" means the amplitude envelope of the "Layer 1" of "Oscillator 1".
+   - Buttons "L1", "L2", "L3" will set envelope area to display only
+   the envelopes for the layer 1, 2, or 3

 #### Envelope points